co-BPM: a Bayesian Model for Divergence Estimation: Abstract

 \section{Abstract}

-Regarding each instance as an independent draw from continuous probability distributions, divergence estimation is applied to important problems such as low-dimensional embedding, manifold learning, clustering, classification, and anomaly detection.
-We proposed a Bayesian model to characterize the discrepancy of two samples, e.g., to estimate the divergence or distance of their underlying distributions.
-The core idea of this framework is to learn a partition of the sample space that best captures the landscapes of their distributions.
-In order to avoid the pitfalls of plug-in methods that estimate each sample density independently with respect to the Lebesgue measure, we make direct inference on the two distributions simultaneously from a joint prior, i.e., the coupled binary partition prior.
-Our prior leverages the class of piecewise constant functions built upon binary partitions of the domain.
-Our model provides a unified way to estimate various types of discrepancies between samples and enjoys convincing accuracy.
-We demonstrate its effectiveness through simulations and comparisons with the \emph{state-of-the-art}.
+Divergence is not only an important mathematical concept in information theory, but also applied to machine learning problems such as low-dimensional embedding, manifold learning, clustering, classification, and anomaly detection.
+We proposed a bayesian model---co-BPM---to characterize the discrepancy of two sample sets, i.e., to estimate the divergence of their underlying distributions.
+In order to avoid the pitfalls of plug-in methods that estimate each density independently, our bayesian model attempts to learn a coupled binary partition of the sample space that best captures the landscapes of both distributions, then make direct inference on their divergences.
+The prior is constructed by leveraging the sequential buildup of the coupled binary partitions and the posterior is sampled via our specialized MCMC.
+Our model provides a unified way to estimate various types of divergences and enjoys convincing accuracy.
+We demonstrate its effectiveness through simulations, comparisons with the \emph{state-of-the-art} and a real data example.